 This should continue to evolve over time – never forget the data you use is generative, not conclusive.
 Begin by identifying the following four baseline cornerstones:

 How old are they?
 Are they married or single?
 What are their motivations for studying?
 Compile this data and create a persona for each segmentation.
 You can use this to align your email messaging.
-Your content needs to speak directly to your persona, emphasise the benefits they are seeking and address any pain points or concerns.
+The email you send to a high school student will likely look very different to the one you send to a mature age student.
+Likewise students looking at undergraduate and postgraduate degrees — different people, different needs.
+Your content needs to speak directly to your persona, emphasise the benefits and experiences they are seeking and address any pain points or concerns.

-Now, it’s time to bring that map back out.
-Identify information requirements, touchpoints and the decision journey of each unique persona to determine what content you need to create to encourage each type of prospective student through each step in their decision-making process.
+Now, it’s time to bring the maps back out.
+Identify information requirements, touch points and the decision journey of each unique persona to determine what content you need to create to encourage each type of prospective student through each step in their decision-making process.
+Try and answer questions before they come up, as this will make potential students feel that you really know their situation and that you can help them out.

 Map Out the Student Journey